Coping with Parkinson's Diagnosis Early

 Your first few years with PD will be less scary if you reach out to others.
 It is comforting to have others for support, guidance and to lean on when needed.
 Talk with family and friends about what is happening.
 Seek the advice of others who have ‘been in your shoes’ and are managing well.

-A support group (Link to Support Group page) is one way to meet others who can help.
+A SUPPORT GROUP is one way to meet others who can help.
 Each support group has its own ‘personality’, focus and style.
 If you are not sure if you are ready for a support group, start by asking the leader how many attendees are newly diagnosed and in your age group to gauge whether it is the right fit for you.
 You may also find it helpful to talk with the support group leader about group dynamics; for instance does the group focus on guest speakers and lecturers?
 If so, you can pick and choose which day to attend.
 Be wary of groups that focus entirely on the negative without time for support, a motivational message and/or positive solutions.

 Parkinson’s is a life-long condition.
 As such your symptoms will change and treatments will be modified to respond to these changes.
 New advances in our (your) understanding of disease and what you as an individual can do for your wellbeing means that you will have many different options and strategies for your care.
 Your personal healthcare values and preferences add even more options for care that is tailored to you as a person and not just the symptoms of disease.